 If you’re ambivalent about selfishness then you’re not alone.
-Selfishness has baffled philosophers, sages, poets, social scientists- virtually all thinkers since ages as to whether it’s ethical or not.
+Selfishness has baffled philosophers and social scientists- many of whom have endlessly debated whether or not selfishness is a good thing.

-The main reason why selfishness has befuddled many is that of the dualistic nature of the human mind i.e. thinking only in terms of opposites- good and bad, virtue and vice, up and down, far and near, big and small, and so on.
+The main reason why selfishness has befuddled many is the dualistic nature of the human mind i.e. the tendency to think only in terms of opposites.
+Good and bad, virtue and vice, up and down, far and near, big and small, and so on.
 Selfishness, like many other concepts, is way too broad to be fitted into two extremes.

-In this post, we explore the trait of selfishness, the psychological reasons that can motivate a person to be selfish and the ways to deal with a selfish person.
+In this post, we explore the trait of selfishness, the psychological reasons that can motivate a person to be selfish, and the ways of dealing with a selfish person.

 Whom can we call selfish?

-A selfish person is the one who puts his own needs first.
-He’s primarily concerned with himself and seeks out only those activities that fulfill his own desires and wants.
+A selfish person is the one who puts their own needs first.
+They’re primarily concerned with themselves and seek only those activities that fulfil their own desires and wants.
 Anything wrong with that?
 I don’t think so.

 Going by that definition, we’re all selfish in one way or the other.
 All of us want to do things that are ultimately for our own good and well-being.
 This type of selfishness is good and desirable.

 So far so good.
 The problem arises when we do things for ourselves and at the same time ignore the needs of those around us or when we fulfil our needs at the expense of others.
 When you make life difficult for others to meet your own ends, then that kind of selfishness is the selfishness that you’d like to avoid.

 Thanks to our dualistic mind, we tend to think of people as either selfish or altruistic.
 The truth is- we’re all selfish as well as altruistic.
 Both these drives exist in our psyche.